SaikWolf/wfgen/README.md

 ** - get_finished
 **     -- List of tuples -- each tuple is an finished process on the server ** - get_truth local_filename.json
-**     -- Saves all sent signals since start/last call into local_filename.json (overwrites)
+**     -- Saves all sent signals since start/last call into local_filename.json
 ** - start_radio <device number> <profile type> <profile name> [options] **     start_radio 0 profile qpsk frequency 2.45e6
 **     -- This starts device 0 (with need args) at the specified frequency